It took five years from the president’s signature to the publication of the first Food Safety Modernization Act (FSMA) final rule in September 2015.

-In the following, we’ve summarized the most significant aspects of the FSMA rules and how they may impact producers, exporters and the import community (click on links to read more):
+In the following, we’ve summarized the most significant aspects of the FSMA rules, the Food Safety Plan and how they may impact producers, exporters and the import community (click on links to read more):

 - The Food Safety Modernization Act of 2011 ist the largest overhaul of the US food safety system and Food & Drug Administration’s mandate since the presidency of Franklin Delaneor Roosevelt (the 1930s)

 - Prior to FSMA, the FDA’s food safety policies were primarily geared towards preventing the spread of food poisoning outbreaks.
 FSMA gives FDA the authority to prevent food outbreaks before they happen and puts the responsibility to prevent food-borne illnesses and outbreaks squarely onto the shoulders of food manufacturers and suppliers.

 - This increases the liabilities to own, operate and manage a food business.
 Shipping mis-branded or adulterated foods can be very costly, even if no consumer is harmed.
 The risk for manufacturers and importers residing in the US is financial, reputational and personal: owners and managers may go to jail, if their products caused severe harm to the health of consumers due to negligence or bad intent.

 - FSMA and related laws literally affect anyone in the food industry: Retailers, Manufacturers, Distributors, Warehouse Operators, Transport Agencies, Importers, Exporters, Consultants, Audit Firms (Certification Bodies), and even Foreign Governments.